alex94cp/peplus/README.md

 From developer tools to antivirus software, a lot of programs need to extract some information from PE files (including executables and dynamic link libraries).
 Although there are some existing solutions for that (such as [pefile](https://github.com/erocarrera/pefile) for python), there isn't a clear winner when it comes to C++.

-peplus is an attempt to make PE parsing simple in C++.
+PEPlus is an attempt to make PE parsing simple in C++.
 It takes advantage of new features present in C++17 (such as user-defined literals and range-based for-loops) so that the code you write is both expressive and easy to read.

 ## Features